Polio eradication: Vaccination

 There are two distinct types of polio vaccine.
 Oral polio vaccine (OPV, or Sabin vaccine) contains attenuated poliovirus.
-Attenuated poliovirus is 10,000 times less able than wild poliovirus to enter the bloodstream and cause polio.

 OPV is delivered as oral drops or infused into sugar cubes.
-It is highly effective and inexpensive (about US$0.15 to 0.20 per dose in 2016) and its availability has bolstered efforts to eradicate polio.
-A study carried out in an isolated Inuit village showed that antibodies produced from subclinical wild virus infection persisted for at least 40 years.
-Because the immune response to oral polio vaccine is very similar to that of natural polio infection, it is expected that oral polio vaccination provides similar lifelong immunity to the virus.
+It is highly effective and inexpensive (about US$0.15 to 0.20 per dose in 2024) and its availability has bolstered efforts to eradicate polio.
+The vaccine confers long-term, possibly lifelong, immunity to the virus.
 Because of its route of administration, it induces an immunization of the intestinal mucosa that protects against subsequent infection, though multiple doses are necessary to achieve effective prophylaxis.
-It can also produce contact immunity.
 Attenuated poliovirus derived from the oral polio vaccine is excreted, infecting and indirectly inducing immunity in unvaccinated individuals, and thus amplifying the effects of the doses delivered.
 The oral administration does not require special medical equipment or training.
 Taken together, these advantages have made it the favored vaccine of many countries, and it has long been preferred by the global eradication initiative.